-Here are a selection of instructional self-help videos provided by NHS Choices to help you manage your own health.
+Here are a selection of instructional self-help videos provided by the NHS to help you manage your own health.

 How to prevent dehydration